EPA review faults permitting for proposed Minnesota mine

 MINNEAPOLIS (AP) — An internal investigation has found that the Environmental Protection Agency mishandled its oversight of permits for what would be Minnesota’s first copper-nickel mine, according to the federal agency’s inspector general.

-The findings describe a flawed review of two permits issued for the $1 billion mine that PolyMet Mining Corp. wants to build near lakes Babbitt and Hoyt, which are about 200 miles (320 kilometers) northeast of Minneapolis, in northeastern Minnesota.
+The findings describe a flawed review of two permits issued for the $1 billion mine that PolyMet Mining Corp. wants to build near Babbitt and Hoyt Lakes, which are about 200 miles (320 kilometers) northeast of Minneapolis, in northeastern Minnesota.

 The latest development adds more uncertainty to the stalled mine project.
 Many of the permits issued so far have been stayed or are under review.

-Note: This story was corrected to reflect that the proposed mine would be near Babbitt and Hoyt Lakes.
-It had erroneously referred to the two communities as lakes.